TN budget lacks vision, schemes for growth, says DMK chief

 the AIADMK came to power in 2011, Stalin said it was a "deficit" one for all.

 "It is deficit budget.
-There is no adequate (initiatives) for anyone," he said, indicating it had little
+There is nothing adequate (initiatives) for anyone," he said, indicating it had little

 provisions for all-round benefit.
 The fiscal and revenue deficit, besides debts, were